pl44t/yt-dlp-webui/README.md

         nano app.py
           #go to line 8, you should see
             BASE_DOWNLOAD_FOLDER = '/BASE/DIRECTORY/FOR/DOWNLOADS/'
-          #change '/BASE/DIRECTORY/FOR/DOWNLOADS/' to whatever path you want
+          #change '/BASE/DIRECTORY/FOR/DOWNLOADS/' to whatever path from the install you want

       #edit the index.html
         nano templates/index.html